List of international trips made by Mike Pompeo as United States Secretary of State

-This is a list of international visits undertaken by Mike Pompeo (in office 2018–2021) while serving as the United States secretary of state.
+This is a list of international visits undertaken by Mike Pompeo (in office 2018–2021) while serving as the 70th United States secretary of state.
 The list includes both private travel and official state visits.
-The list includes only foreign travel which the Secretary of State have made during their tenure in the position.
+The list includes only foreign travel which he made during his tenure in the position.

 Summary

-The number of visits per country where Secretary Pompeo traveled are:
+The number of visits per country or territory where Secretary Pompeo traveled are: